Whole Wheat Seedy Crackers

 Oatmeal

 Oats contain immune-supporting nutrients like selenium and zinc.
 But they also contain a special type of fibre called beta-glucan, which increases immune defense by enhancing macrophages (cells that detect and destroy bacteria and viruses) (here).
-Start your day with oatmeal.
+A warm bowl of oats makes an easy immune-supporting breakfast.

 Eggs

-Fish
+Fatty Fish

-Fatty fish such as salmon, tuna, trout or sardines are excellent choices.
-They contain a winning combination of vitamin D and omega-3 fats, which both support the immune system.
-Vitamin D deficiency is associated with an increased susceptibility to infection (here), and omega-3 fats are part of the structure of all immune cells (here).
-Try canned tuna in a sandwich; enjoy some salmon sushi roll; or try a bagel with cream cheese and smoked salmon or trout.
+Salmon, tuna, trout or sardines provide vitamin D and omega-3 fats.
+Vitamin D deficiency is linked to higher infection risk (here), while omega-3 fats are part of the structure of all immune cells (here).
+Try canned tuna in a sandwich or salmon in sushi rolls.

-Fermented foods
+Fermented Foods

 Tumeric